JanLenaerts/Kirby-Sitemap/README.md

 ### Remark

 An array can found in xmlsitemap.php to which you can add pages to ignore.
+This 'll only work with parent pages, that's why I modified the template to work with a sitemap field.

     $ignore = array('sitemap', 'error');